stanford-crfm/levanter/docs/LoRA.md

 # LoRA: GSM8K on Llama-2 7b

-In the [Fine-Tuning tutorial](./Fine-Tuning.md), we reproduced Alpaca using Levanter and Llama 1 or Llama 2.
+In the [Fine-Tuning tutorial](./Fine-Tuning.md), we demonstrated how to replicate Alpaca using Levanter with either the Llama 1 or Llama 2 models.
 The Alpaca methodology is a good way to make a pretty good general-purpose instruction-tuned model, but what if we want to make a model that's good at a specific task?

 In this tutorial, we're going to do that: we're going to use Levanter's implementation of [LoRA](https://arxiv.org/abs/2106.09685) to adapt Llama 2 to
 [GSM8K](https://arxiv.org/abs/2110.14168v2), which is a dataset of grade-school math problems.
 To evaluate the model, we'll use [CRFM's HELM](https://crfm.stanford.edu/helm/) tool, comparing it to the baseline Llama 2 model.
-The goal with this tutorial isn't to get to state-of-the-art on GSM8K, but rather to show you how to use LoRA with Levanter.
+This tutorial aims to demonstrate the use of LoRA with Levanter, rather than achieving state-of-the-art performance on GSM8K.

-LoRA (for Low-Rank Adaptation) is a technique for adapting a model to a new task, without having to fine-tune the entire model.
+LoRA (for Low-Rank Adaptation) is a form of parameter-efficient fine-tuning (PEFT), which is a class of techniques for adapting models to new tasks without having to store a new copy of the entire model.
+LoRA functions by augmenting each linear layer in the model (or a selected subset) with an additional low-rank linear layer.
+Training then only updates the parameters of the low-rank layer, leaving the parameters of the base model alone.
-LoRA works by adding a low-rank linear layer to each linear layer (or a subset thereof) in the model, and then training just the low-rank layers.
-It's mostly nice because it's highly memory efficient, and it results in adapters that are only a few megabytes on disk, rather than the many gigabytes that a fully fine-tuned Llama 2 model would be.
+LoRA's main strengths are its memory efficiency and associated on-disk efficiency.
+LoRA works on much smaller (and fewer) GPUs than you need for full fine-tuning, and it results in adapters that are only a few megabytes on disk, rather than the many gigabytes that you would need for a full fine-tuning checkpoint.

-LoRA is a form of parameter-efficient fine-tuning (PEFT), which is a class of techniques for adapting models to new tasks without having to store a new copy of the entire model.

-As it turns out, Hugging Face has a library also named [PEFT](https://github.com/huggingface/peft) (as is their wont), which implements a variety of PEFT techniques, including LoRA. *We'll be careful to distinguish between Hugging Face's PEFT and the general class of PEFT techniques.)
+We should mention that Hugging Face has a library also named [PEFT](https://github.com/huggingface/peft), which implements a variety of
-The LoRA model we create will be compatible with HF PEFT, so that you can use it with their inference scripts or anywhere else you might want to use an HF PEFT model.
+PEFT techniques, including LoRA.
+We'll be careful to distinguish between Hugging Face's PEFT library and the general class of PEFT techniques.
+The LoRA model we create with Levanter will be compatible with HF PEFT, so that you can use it with their inference scripts or anywhere else you might want to use an HF PEFT model.
 Levanter also supports saving "merged" checkpoints, which are compatible with Hugging Face's Transformers library without HF PEFT.
 We'll show you how to do that as well.

 ## The GSM8K Dataset